trumpfheller/trumpfheller.github.io/python/lists.md

 print(z)
 [0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 39, 42, 45, 48, 51, 54, 57, 60, 63, 66, 69, 72, 75, 78, 81, 84, 87, 90, 93, 96, 99]
 ```
-In this case we just want the element x to be a part of the list,
-but we only want the numbers where the remainder of the division by 3 is 0.
-So we add the conditional clause after the range.

-Using list comprehensions when programming in Python is totally optional.
-Sometimes it can make the code look nicer and more readable, at other times it can have the opposite effect,
+Using list comprehensions can make the code look nicer and more readable,
+at other times it can have the opposite effect,
 especially if we try to pack too much information together.

-In general, it's a good idea to know that list comprehensions exist,
-especially when you're trying to understand someone else's code.
+iterate over the range 1 to 10, and multiply each element in the range by 2.
+This would result in a list of the multiples of 2, from 2 to 20.
 to create a new list from a sequence or a range in a single line
 [You can create lists from sequences using a for loop].
-For example,

 ```python
 	x*2 for x in range(1,11)
 ```